 To maximize fuel economy, this light illuminates when the manual transmission should be shifted to the next highest gear.
-Refer to the Driving chapter for more information.
+Refer to the Drivi the system serviced immediately, refer to the Driving chapter for more information.

 AdvanceTrac®/Traction control (if equipped): Displays when the AdvanceTrac®/Traction control is active.
-If the light remains on, have the system serviced immediately re the system serviced immediately, refer to the Driving chapter for more information.
+If the light remains on, have the system serviced immediately, re